-In 2020, baseflow conductivity is higher than conductivity measurements collected during runoff events at all sites (Figure 6).
+In 2021, baseflow conductivity is higher than conductivity measurements collected during runoff events at all sites (Figure 6).
 Groundwater tends to have more dissolved ions from geologic sources and rainwater tends to have lower conductivity.
 Additionally, fields are often irrigated with groundwater during dry conditions.
 This high conductivity water then enters surface water through shallow groundwater discharge.

-There do not appear to be major differences between stations with regards to specific conductance in 2020; median levels appear to be about the same throughout the watershed during baseflow and runoff conditions.
+There do not appear to be major differences between stations with regards to specific conductance in 2021; median levels appear to be about the same throughout the watershed during baseflow and runoff conditions.
 Conductivity concentrations following snowmelt events show increased variability at SC806, NC801, and NC808 - the more urban tributaries in the watershed.
+SB802 also has high levels of variability.

 Figure 6.
-Specific conductance for each station, categorized by sample type, for 2020.
+Specific conductance for each station, categorized by sample type, for 2021.